ArchipelagoMW/Archipelago/docs/entrance randomization.md

    and create your events before you call ER if you want to guarantee a correct output.

 If the conditions above are met, you could theoretically do ER as early as `create_regions`.
 However, plando is also a consideration.
-Since item plando happens before `pre_fill` and modifies the item pool, doing ER in `pre_fill` is the only way to account for placements made by item plando, otherwise you risk impossible seeds or generation failures.
-Obviously, you may also want to perform ER after entrance plando as well.
+Since item plando happens between `set_rules` and `pre_fill` and modifies the item pool, doing ER in `pre_fill` is the only way to account for placements made by item plando, otherwise you risk impossible seeds or generation failures.
+Obviously, if your world implements entrance plando, you will likely want to do that before ER as well.

 #### Informing your client about randomized entrances